GenPO: Generative Diffusion Models Meet On-Policy Reinforcement Learning: GenPO: An On-policy RL Method based on Diffusion Models

 \subsection{Practical Implementation}

 To enhance GenPO's exploration and stabilize training, we estimate policy entropy and introduce an adaptive KL-divergence-based learning rate schedule for flow policies.
 Unlike Gaussian policies, flow policies lack closed-form expressions for entropy and KL divergence, preventing direct computation.
 As a result, prior diffusion RL algorithms~\cite{ding2024diffusion, wang2024diffusion, celik2025dime} have relied on heuristic approximations to encourage exploration.
 In contrast, GenPO is exactly invertible (Section~\ref{4.2}), allowing precise computation of the log-likelihood of any state-action pair via the change-of-variables (\ref{eq:change}) in Section~\ref{4.1}.
 This enables unbiased estimation of both entropy and KL divergence.
-Accordingly, we define the entropy loss in Eq.~\ref{eq:ent}, which also incorporates importance sampling to account for the mismatch between the behavior and target policies.
+Accordingly, we define the entropy loss in Eq.~\ref{eq:ent}.